hrbrmstr/Rforecastio/examples/rfupdate.md

-I've bumped up the version number of `Rforecastio` to `1.1.0`.
+I've bumped up the version number of `Rforecastio` to `1.2.0`.
 The new features are:

--   removing the SSL certificate bypass check (it doesn't need it anymore)
+-   added `...` to the `fio.forecast` function call to let users pass in `ssl.verifypeer=FALSE` and `proxy="host:port"` options (any CURL options, actually). h/t Stefan Fritsch
 -   using `plyr` for easier conversion of JSON-\>data frame
 -   adding in a new `daily` forecast data frame
 -   roxygen2 inline documentation
+-   fixed horrible bug in the package code that will finally teach me to clear the environment before testing

 <!-- -->